wagonorgehelp/WagoNorge-BSc-2021-OpenBridge-MTP/README.md

 1. Configuration -> Networking -> TCP/IP Cofiguration
       - IP Source: Static IP
       - Set an IP address and Subnet Mask that is accessible and corresponds with the local network router.
-      - Manually assign a DNS server. e.g: 8.8.8.8
+      - Manually assign a DNS server. e.g: 8.8.8.8 (can be skipped if a DNS-server routing is setup in the router)
 2. ... -> ... -> Routing
       - IP Forwarding through multiple interfaces: Enabled
       - Default Static Routes.
 Set it up with the router.